 Tell us about the usual type of clothes you bring when travelling?

-This depends on the climate of the country or region I'm travelling to, but essentially I'm all for the mix and match kinda wardrobe.
+This depends on the climate of the country or region I'm travelling to, but essentially travel list I'm all for the mix and match kinda wardrobe.
 What I pack has got to be comfortable, versatile and practical (if it creases easily, it's out!).
-I generally pack a pair of jeans, a pair of harem pants (because they're super comfy), and a pair or two of leggings for hiking (you can read my hiking packing list here).
+I generally pack a pair of jeans, a pair of harem pants (because they're super comfy), and a pair or two of leggings for hiking.
 If I'm going somewhere hot, I'll add in a pair of denim shorts.
 I normally pack twice as many tops - a combination of vests, t-shirts, and long-sleeves, as well as a couple of cardigans.
 I'll also squeeze a dress in, just in case an occasion arises where I need to look smart (or smart-ish).

 In terms of footwear (again, depending on the climate or activities planned), I'll bring any one of a combination of: snow boots, hiking boots, walking shoes, walking sandals, ballet flats, and flip-flops.
 A lightweight waterproof jacket with a hood is also an essential wardrobe item when I travel.